AigarsPeda/AigarsPeda/README.md

 ### Hi there 👋

-# My name is Aigars, I am FULL STACK developer and I’m looking for a job.
+# My name is Aigars, I am FRONT-END developer.

 ####
 🖥 Here you can see some of my work: [my website](https://aigarspeda.github.io/my-app/)